Kyander/Dolans-Recon-Tool/README.md

 # Usage :

-1. Make sure to run main.py in it's directory.
+1. Make sure to run GUI.py in it's directory.
-2. python3 main.py --host (IP) --output (full path of desired output folder, example : /home/user/here/) --wordlist (path to wordlist to use for gobuster)
+2. python3 GUI.py --host (IP) --output (full path of desired output folder, example : /home/user/here/) --wordlist (path to wordlist to use for gobuster) -a (-a is **REQUIRED** in order for it to run)

-# GUI

-run GUI.py in order to use the new GUI for autoRecon.

-**Warning :** It's really unstable.